Credit: Shutterstock

 In the end, Jeni managed to build a platform that offers cost transparency where users can see how much they’ll pay for the fertility treatments before they receive care.

-Advice to other immigrant woman entrepreneurs: “Ask questions about everything, even when you think you know the answer.
+Advice to other immigrant female entrepreneurs: “Ask questions about everything, even when you think you know the answer.
 Paths to success are different in different countries.
 What’s been most helpful for me is to build relationships with the smartest people in the industry.”

 Emma Guo, CEO and co-founder, Offsyte